Wolfxyz16/oe1/oe1.md

 ## What's missing?

-[ ] Different shape rooms
+[ ] Different shape rooms.
+Adds variation between the rooms.
+Must be controlled by an hyperparameter.

-[ ] More squared rooms
+[ ] More squared rooms.
+This also involves more squared subdungeons.

-[ ] Different width corridors
+[ ] Different width corridors.
+Not so urgent.
+May add some variation.

 [ ] Add more corridors when dungeon building is finished.
 This way the final dungeon would be more "laberynthic".
 This can be also controlled with an hyperparameter

-[ ] Create performance test to compare speed of the dungeon builder
+[ ] Create performance test to compare speed of the dungeon builder.
+Measure build times in seconds.

+[ ] There is a bug when the L-shaped corridor alg fails and the `dest_node` fallsback to the `room_mid_point2`.
+Very rare bug, usually happens with big dungeon sizes.
+Have name it [«mecachis» bug](https://github.com/Wolfxyz16/oe1/blob/main/mods/oe1-mod/dungeon.lua#L249).

+[ ] Dungeon seed must be asociated with luanti's world seed.
+No point of setting a manual seed.

+[ ] Set player spawn point and goldblock location.
+Djisktra alg.

+[ ] More tasks...

 ## Images